 In Altium Designer padstacks and vias are design objects created by defining their attributes.
 You specify their size, hole size, tolerances, and other attributes in order to complete their creation.
 They can be created from templates or you can define them yourself on the fly.
-Below is a picture of the default via set up in the PCB preferences menu.
+Below is a picture of the default via set up in the PCB design tool preferences menu.

 The default via settings in Altium Designer

 You can see above the template that was used for the default via, the hole information, and the via size information.
 You can also see how Altium Designer gives you control over the details of the via by setting it up according to the following criteria: